Bachelor of Science in

 About Software Engineering at the Prescott, AZ Campus

-This degree features an optional focus on cyber-security.
+The Software Engineering degree features an optional focus on cyber-security.
 Students who select this focus will be prepared to support government and industry needs for professionals skilled in software development, as well as cyber-security.

 Degree Requirements

-The Bachelor of Science degree can be earned in eight semesters assuming appropriate background and full-time enrollment.
+The Bachelor of Science degree can be earned in eight semesters, assuming appropriate background and full-time enrollment.
 Successful completion of a minimum of 126 credit hours is required.

 Students should be aware that several courses in each academic year may have prerequisites and/or corequisites.
 Check the course description section of this catalog before registering for classes to ensure requisite sequencing.
 The B.S. degree requires that students have a minimum cumulative grade point average of 2.00 in all CEC, EE, SE, CS, and EGR courses that fulfill any degree requirement.